Payam Air

-Payam Air is a cargo airline based in Tehran, Iran.
+Payam Air (هواپیمایی پیام, Havâpeymâyi-ye Payâm) is a cargo airline based in Tehran, Iran.
 It operates cargo services for the Iranian postal, telecom and commercial services.
 Its main base is Mehrabad International Airport, Tehran.
+At present 100% of the Payam is owned by the Islamic Republic of Iran Post company and is completely state owned.

 History

-A Payam Air Ilyushin Il-76MD at Luxembourg Airport, Luxembourg in 1998.

 The airline was established in 1996 and is owned by Iran Telecommunications Company (50%) and Islamic Republic of Iran Post Company (50%).
 It has 245 employees (at March 2007).

+In 2021 Payam Air would be awared Iran's first air taxi license.
 At present 100% of the Payam is owned by the Islamic Republic of Iran Post company and is completely state owned.

 Fleet

-A Payam Air Embraer EMB-110 departs Dubai International Airport, United Arab Emirates in 2005.

 The Payam Air fleet consists of the following aircraft (as of August 2021):